Audain Art Museum

 On May 19, 2013 the Advisory Design Panel (ADP) reviewed and supported the expansion plans.

-Construction began in September 2013 with plans to open the Audain Art Museum in the summer of 2015.
+Construction began in September 2013 with plans to open the Audain Art Museum in late 2015.

 - Art museum in works for Whistler (October 3, 2012)